Shilpilibm/ATT_knowledge/Q_9/relocation.md

 ## I'm transferring my Internet service to a new home, should I take my equipment with me?

 Yes!
 If you're transferring your AT&T internet service, you should take your equipment with you to your new home.
-In many instances, moving AT&T internet service for current customers is as simple as moving your Wi-Fi Gateway to your new address and plugging it in—so it's important to bring your existing equipment with you.
+In many instances, moving AT&T internet service for current customers is as simple as moving your Wi-Fi Gateway to your new address and plugging it in -so it's important to bring your existing equipment with you.
 If your equipment is outdated, you may get an email from AT&T with instructions on how to return old equipment.
 If you're already an AT&T Fiber customer or you're upgrading to fiber internet, you may need to schedule an installation appointment, but there's a chance you can quickly activate your new fiber internet yourself.

 ## Should I cancel my AT&T service before I move?